-Only then does pointing the finger amount to something effective.
+Only then does pointing the finger work.
+Only then do you win the audience.

 Rowling may yet do this — it would be the right thing to do — but it’s not easy to do the right thing.

-Fans of the Harry Potter canon may have picked up on a jibe that is not fun to make.
-It pains me to use Rowling’s words against her, one of my favorite authors, but she is opting for the easy thing, foregoing the right one.
+Fans of the Harry Potter canon may have picked up on the jibe.
+It pains me to use Rowling’s words against her, one of my favorite authors, but she’s opting for the easy thing, foregoing the right one.
 She does make a big difference on the web with her anti-hate tweets, which is certainly a hard task in itself, and right on all counts, but not right enough.
-It falls short of the mark.
+It falls short of the mark, at least this time.
 It gives in to fear and double standards, addressing only part of the picture.

 We’ve said everything there is to say about these places — USA, Poland, Russia, Israel etc and their respective roles in their respective forms of extremism, the prejudice they promote through their agendas and systems, the harm they commit unto others, the fear they spread, the destabilization they promote.

-How about we use the exact same words with equal fervor to address the extremism supported and promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, Indonesia, Iran etc. How about we are clear in our condemnation of them?
+How about we use the exact same words with equal fervor to address the extremism supported, promoted and made possible by Saudi Arabia and IS, and parts of Pakistan, and Indonesia, and Iran, etc. How about we’re clear in our condemnation of them?